 - Spend more time with your kids.
 Entertain less and go to fewer parties that exclude children.

 - Watch less TV and do more things as a family.
-Find a healthy outdoor activity to participate in.
+Find a healthy outdoor activity to participate in rather than resort to screen time.

 - Include your kids in all preparations.
 Let your children help you decorate and bake, even if it means your creations aren’t perfect.

 - Teach children the meaning of giving.
-Adopt a needy family and have your kids help.
-Suggest that your children use their own money to buy a gift for an underprivileged child.
-Ask them to donate one of their own gifts to a less fortunate child.
+Adopt a family in need through a shelter or non-profit and have your kids help.
+Suggest that your children use their own money to buy a gift for or donate one of their own to an underprivileged child.

 - Teach your children that gifts don’t have to be tangible.
 Trade intangible gifts with each other, such as helping with homework, washing the dishes and mowing the lawn.
 Let your children come up with their own ideas of what they can offer.